Ringgoldatienza/Ringgoldatienza/README.md

 ## 👋 Hi, I’m Ringgold Atienza

 - 👀 I’m currently interested in AI, Deep Learning, and Machine Learning.
-I am a transitionist (from quantitative researcher in the academe to machine learning practitioner).
+I am a transitionist (from academic researcher to machine learning practitioner).
 - 🌱 I’m currently learning alot about tensorflow and keras.
 - 📫 You can reach me at ringgoldatienza@yahoo.com or via my LinkedIn: https://www.linkedin.com/in/ringgold-atienza-970566148/